vincentdavis/Bluetooth-Device-Profiles/README.md

-# Bluetooth-Device-Profiless
+# Bluetooth-Device-Profiles
-Utility to lookup bluetooth device service, company, characteristics and hopefully, defining devices in a json format.
+Utility to look up Bluetooth device service, company, characteristics, and hopefully, defining devices in a JSON format.